jennyballif/jennyballif.github.io/_posts/2017-06-18-a-newsletter-for-the-curious-reader.md

 <p><span class="image left" style="width:150px; max-width:30%"><img src="images/Patron/CuriousReader/RealFriends.jpeg" alt="Book cover of Real Friends" /></span></p>

 This graphic novel portrays growing with that middle child feeling of being left out and forgotten, and yearning for a true friend.
-It follows Shannon through an elementary school journey that is painful-at-times.
+It follows Shannon through an elementary school journey that is painful at times.
 Kids can be so unkind to each other.
 One of my favorite things about this book is that there are a few scenes where we're able to see that the unkindness is born more out of insecurity and vulnerability than malice.

 Being a memoir, the book is not a plot-based adventure with a clear "conquer this obstacle" story arc.
 But it drew me in none-the-less, and I enjoyed watching the main character grow and learn.
 The book was a good discussion point for a variety of topics in our family.
 We all loved the illustrations, and there was a great author's note at the end about memories and their fallability and meaning.